Menu

 Instructions

-Rinse under cold water, and add a drizzle of olive oil to prevent sticking.
-Set aside.
+Then, rinse them under cold water, add a drizzle of olive oil to prevent sticking, and set aside.

 • In a small bowl, mix all the sauce ingredients together until smooth.
 Set the sauce aside.